Chart Color Schemes

 Clear Island Waters has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of Clear Island Waters as of November 2025 is around 4,528.
-This reflects an increase of 133 people since the 2021 Census, which reported a population of 4,395.
-The change is inferred from the resident population estimated by AreaSearch following examination of the latest Estimated Residential Population (ERP) data release by the ABS in June 2024 and an additional validated new address since the Census date.
-This level of population equates to a density ratio of 1,029 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.
+The estimated population of the Clear Island Waters statistical area (Lv2) as of November 2025 is around 4,528 people.
+This figure reflects an increase of 133 individuals since the 2021 Census, which reported a population of 4,395 people.
+The recent growth was primarily driven by overseas migration, contributing approximately 97% of overall population gains.
+By June 2024, AreaSearch estimated the resident population at 4,528 following an examination of the latest ERP data release by the ABS and validation of one new address since the Census date.
+This results in a population density ratio of 1,029 persons per square kilometer, relatively inline with averages seen across locations assessed by AreaSearch.

-For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-As we examine future population trends, a population increase just below the median of regional areas across the nation is expected.
-The suburb is expected to increase by 433 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.6% in total over the 17 years.
+For future projections until 2032, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+Beyond 2032 and for areas not covered by this data, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
+By 2041, the Clear Island Waters (SA2) is expected to increase by 433 persons, reflecting an overall increase of 9.6% over the 17-year period.

 Frequently Asked Questions - Population